lmorchard/badger/README.md

 ## Hacking

-I'll assume you're a bit of a Django hacker here, but this might help kick things off:
+I'll assume you're a bit of a Django hacker here:

 * Get the source from [github](http://github.com/lmorchard/badger).
     * (You're probably there now.)